ievanh6/final-project-public/Final_Report.md

 **Figure 7**: Heatmap looking at the fold change expression of adhesion molecules amongst the psoriasis subtypes.

+We finally looked at the expression of adhesion molecules and found that there was a mix of upregulation and downregulation, but downregualtion was more prominent (figure 7).
+These expression levels were seen similarly across all the subtypes with some variability (figure 7).
+There were some genes such as ICAM5 and ITGA10 that were downregulated in only palmoplantar psoriasis and scalp psoriasis that was not seen in conventional psoriasis (figure 7).

 # Discussion

 # Sources Cited